Version: 1.1 (2025 March)

 Please always check the JSON payload “signature” object for the API “version”.
 If the version does not match the version in this document (at the top), there is no guarantee that the format has not changed.

-A successful query returns results in JSON-format (by default) as shown in the example below.
+A successful query returns results in JSON-format (by default) or text-format if requested, as shown in the example below.
 A query that does no match any known object is considered successful but will return a result with the JSON “count” keyword set to zero (“0”).

 JSON-format results are provided in the JSON “result” array which contains one or more JSON-object for each matching Horizons body.